 To properly dispose of biohazardous waste, one should be placing it in a bag specifically meant to handle biohazardous waste.
 While transferring waste from container to container, you must be sure all regulations are being followed.

 This is very important not only for your company, but also for the environment.
-MedPro Disposal offers cost-effective medical waste disposal and will help you worry less about staying compliant; providing your facility with red-lined bags for accumulation, and removing the filled bags for proper disposal.
+MedPro Disposal offers cost-effective biohazard waste disposal and will help you worry less about staying compliant; providing your facility with red-lined bags for accumulation, and removing the filled bags for proper disposal.